-Sr. No Name of the project Item from the list of activities in Schedule Local area (Yes / No) he Amount spent for the project Mode of Implementation Mode of Implementation - Through Implementing Agency VII to the Act.
-State District (Amount in lakh) Direct (Yes/No) Name CSR Registration No Not Applicable NO
+Sr. No Name of the project Item from the list of activities in Schedule Local area (Yes / No) on of the oject.
+Amount spent for the project Mode of Implementation mentation - Through enting Agency VII to the Act.
+State District (Amount in lakh) Direct (Yes/No) Name CSR Registration No Not Applicable